PGP

 • The key must be valid for signing

-Only the selected signing key will be used for signing.
-If there are multiple keys which can be used for signing are available, a new signing key can be set by selecting the signing key and applying the settings.
+Only the selected signing key is used for signing.
+If multiple eligible signing keys are available, you can choose a different key by selecting it and applying the settings.